The BANI World and Global Mobility

 • Collaboration within a project might cause delays in working on the project.

 The first and foremost requirement is to build and maintain trust between team members.
-This helps unblock their communication and sustains the motivation of each person involved.
+This helps unblock their communication and sustains each person’s motivation.
 If they can’t trust each other, they will have issues working together, which is the essence of virtual teams.

 Managers need to set clear goals for each member separately and for the team as a whole.
 Performance standards and communication rules must also be clearly defined to avoid misunderstandings and harmful assumptions.
 In addition, they should be clear on tasks and processes.

-Team members should be able to communicate clearly, constructively, and positively, even without nonverbal cues of face-to-face communication.
+Team members should be able to communicate constructively and positively, even without nonverbal cues of face-to-face communication.
 Optimum use of technology for this purpose is a requirement.

 4 – Build a Team Rhythm

-It is crucial for the global team to have regular meetings, ideally on the same day and time each week, to stay on track.
+To stay on track, the global team must have regular meetings, ideally on the same day and time each week.
 Create meeting agendas in advance with explicit agreement on communication protocols and timings.
 You will probably have time zone conflicts, so don’t put the time zone burden on the same members every time.
 Instead, follow a strict rotation to practice fairness and avoid biases.

 Develop into a leader who appreciates the experience of managing global teams.
 Set up regular one-to-one performance management meetings with your team members.
-Let your team know how they contribute to the success of your project so that they get a feeling of ownership.
+Let your team know how they contribute to the success of your project so that they feel ownership.

 The Global Rockstar Album